codepr/memento/README.md

 ```

 every line define a node, with an IP address, a port, his id-name and a flag to
-define if the `IP-PORT-ID` refers to self node (ie the machine where the file reside).
+define if the `IP-PORT-ID` refers to self node (ie the machine where the file
+reside). `PORT` value refer to the actual listen port of the instance plus 100.
+So 8082 means a bus port 8182.

 It is possible to generate basic configurations using the helper script
 `build_cluster.py`, it accepts just the address and port of every node, so to